Ice trade: Expansion and competition, 1860–1880

 The eastern market for ice in the U.S. was also changing.
 Cities like New York, Baltimore and Philadelphia saw their population boom in the second half of the century; New York tripled in size between 1850 and 1890, for example.
 This drove up the demand for ice considerably across the region.
 By 1879, householders in the eastern cities were consuming two thirds of a ton (601 kg) of ice a year, being charged 40 cents ($9.30) per 100 pounds (45 kg); 1,500 wagons were needed just to deliver ice to consumers in New York.

 In supplying this demand, the ice trade increasingly shifted north, away from Massachusetts and towards Maine.
 Various factors contributed to this.
 New Englands' winters became warmer during the 19th century, while industrialisation resulted in more of the natural ponds and rivers becoming contaminated.
-Less trade was brought through New England as other ways of reaching western US markets were opened up, making it less profitable to trade ice from Boston, while the cost of producing ships in the region increased due to deforestation.
+Less trade was brought through New England as other ways of reaching western U.S. markets were opened up, making it less profitable to trade ice from Boston, while the cost of producing ships in the region increased due to deforestation.
 Finally, in 1860 there was the first of four ice famines along the Hudson-warm winters that prevented the formation of ice in New England-creating shortages and driving up prices.

-The outbreak of the American Civil War in 1861 between the Northern and Southern states also contributed to the trend.
+The outbreak of the American Civil War in 1861 between the U.S. and its Southern states also contributed to the trend.
 The war disrupted the sale of Northern ice to the South, and Maine merchants instead turned to supplying the Union Army, whose forces used ice in their more southern campaigns.
 James L. Cheeseman had responded to the 1860 ice famine by moving his ice-trading business from the Hudson northwards into Maine, bringing with him the latest technology and techniques; Cheeseman went on to win valuable contracts with the Union Army during the war years.
 Carré ice machines were brought into New Orleans to make up the shortfall in the South, focusing in particular on supplying Southern hospitals.
 In the post-war years, the number of such plants increased, but once competition from the North recommenced, cheaper natural ice initially made it hard for the manufacturers to make a profit.
 By the late 1870s, however, efficiency improvements were allowing them to squeeze natural ice out of the marketplace in the South.